Red Form notification

 Further information regarding Wild Country

-Please note a full map of the Peak District Wild Country boundary is available on the Expedition Area web page in the form of a GPX file which can be opened using eDofE Mapping.
+Please note a full map of the Peak District Wild Country boundary is available on our Expedition Area web page in the form of a GPX file which can be opened using eDofE Mapping.
 You can find this and other Peak District information at:

 Contact [email protected] if you need any further information.